synechron-finlabs/quorum-maker/README.md

 5. All solidity data types are supported on the transaction parameter view.
 6. Enabled WS Ports for Web3 push service.
 7. Additional template for sending test mail on email service registration
+8. Added -d flag for start.sh of nodes to run in daemon mode.